 Feel the temperature of the pearls.
 Real ones are initially cold to the touch.
-Fake ones are room temperature.
+Fake ones are at room temperature.

 Natural and cultured pearls have a translucent color on the outer surface.
 You will see hints of pink and green over the main pearl color.
 Fake pearls have one, uniform color.
 Fake pearls are often found in unnatural colors from red to black to lime green and purple.

 Real or cultured pearls come in all shapes, such as oval, near-round, circled, drop, baroque and button.
 If their shapes are identical, they’re fake.

 Real pearls have small drill hopes.
 Under magnification, the coating around the drill holes of fake pearls is thin, and it eventually peels off in flakes or chips.

 There are many types of realistic-looking synthetic pearls on the market, so it’s buyer beware!

 Finding a vintage pearl jewelry store in Miami or an Authentic antique pearl jewelry shop near Brickell.

 Dover Jewelry has a beautiful selection of real pearl jewelry at all price points.

 A final note.
 It is important to stress that the best way to find out if your pearls are real or not, is to have them checked by a professional jeweler.
 It is worth the effort to give you peace of mind.

 If you decide to re-sell them, Dover’s team of consignment experts can authenticate them for you, give you a fair market value, then advertise them to a wide audience through our exclusive website alliances.
 Contact The Dover Jewelry Gem Today for a FREE Consultation.
 1.877.777.6111 1000 Brickell Ave Suite 100 Miami.